oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 * params : a structure capturing pointers to the input and output parameters of the current instance
 * result : the current value of the return value
 * pTracerUserData : the user's pointer for the tracer's data
-* ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue
+* ppTracerInstanceUserData : a per-tracer, per-instance thread-local storage location; typically used for passing data from the prologue to the epilogue

 Note: since the creation of a tracer requires a device, on first glance it appears that ::${x}Init, ::${x}DriverGet and ::${x}DeviceGet are not